-- a) No change in current EMS dispatch process with ALS - b) No change to current EMS initial assessment (vital signs, physical assessment, and application of Stroke: Neurological Emergency Protocol to include "last known well time") and treated following the Maryland Medical Protocols for EMS Providers. - c) The EMS provider will ask the family present for a cell phone number, which will be relayed to the Stroke Neurologist during the EMS consult. - d) For patients meeting "STROKE Alert" criteria and the EMS intended destination of Sinai hospital, EMS will call EMRC and state "Unit number with STROKE ALERT FOR SINAI HOSPITAL."
-EMRC will patch that call to Sinai's Base Station and simultaneously link the 24/7 cell phone maintained by the on-call Stroke Neurologist.
-The Stroke Neurologist will then listen to the EMS to Sinai consult. - e) The patient will be transported to Sinai and the usual Sinai Stroke/Brain Attack Process will be followed. - f) During the transport, the Stroke Neurologist will call a member of the patient's family on the cell phone to gather important information, in an effort to reduce "first medical/EMS contact to needle time."
+- d) For patients meeting "STROKE Alert" criteria who are to be transported to the approved primary stroke center, EMS will call EMRC and state "UNIT NUMBER WITH STROKE ALERT FOR (name of approved primary stroke center) HOS-PITAL."
+EMRC will patch that call to the approved primary stroke center and simultaneously link the 24/7 cell phone maintained by the on-call stroke neurologist.
+The stroke neurologist will then listen to the EMS-to-base station (approved primary stroke center) consult. - e) Patient will be transported to the approved primary stroke center, and the standard hospital stroke/brain attack process will be followed. - f) During the transport, the stroke neurologist will call a member of the patient's family on the telephone number obtained per 4. c) above to gather important medical information in an effort to reduce "first medical/EMS contact to needle time."

-V. ALTERNATIVE DESTINATION PROGRAM (NEW '18)
+V. ALTERNATIVE DESTINATION PROGRAM